mamad-nik/c3po-but-systematic/README.md

 ```
 if the copilation proccess was successfull you'l get a
 ```
-parse complited successfully; there was no errors.
+parse complited successfully; there were no errors.
 ```
 otherwise it's gonna be a
 ```